 - First of all, because the exchange rate applied by Visa or Mastercard is better than the one you will find by changing rubles at the airport or exchange houses in the city center.

 - Secondly, because it is a much safer payment method than carrying a lot of cash on top.

 So, the less rubles pass through your hands, the better.

 Before the trip, I recommend that you check with your bank the commissions that will be charged to you, because some banks may charge higher commissions than others in cash withdrawals or card payments in Russia.

 Personally, when I travel to Russia I use two cards:

 - My bank card, which applies the Mastercard exchange rate.

 - The Revolut MasterCard card (linked to a mobile app).
 It is a prepaid Mastercard that allows you to withdraw money without commissions anywhere in the world, up to 20,000 rubles per month and that offers the best exchange rate of the ruble against the Indian rupees, very close to the real rates, and better than that of Mastercard.
 It works very well in Russia.
-This card is free if you request it through this link, though it also offers a Premium service that I haven’t tried yet.

 What can I pay by credit card?
 Virtually everywhere, you can pay by card: